Skip to main content

 More Than a Pilot Certificate

 This is not just about becoming an airline pilot.
-A private pilot certificate is a powerful differentiator — for competitive college applications, military academy profiles, and life.
+In fact, a private pilot certificate is a powerful edge — for competitive college applications, military academy profiles, and life.

 • Procedural, analytical thinking — pilots are trained to be methodical